• Home

 Celebrating over 25 years of service in the East Valley, Arizona!

-Assistance League of East Valley is a nonprofit, charitable organization committed to volunteer service in the community.
-Assistance League of East Valley works with community agencies and schools to provide help to children and adults in need.
+We are a nonprofit, charitable organization committed to volunteer service in the community.
+We work with community agencies and schools to provide help to children and adults in need.
 We are a recognized 501(c)(3) nonprofit organization of dedicated and enthusiastic volunteers with no paid employees.
 In 2021-2022, members and community volunteers contributed more than 23,600 service hours enabling us to touch the lives of more than 11,000 children, teens, and adults.

 Our chapter assesses the unmet needs of the community and addresses these needs through its programs, which are evaluated annually and adjusted when necessary.
 Our programs are funded through our Thrift Shop, grants, and donations.

-The funds raised are returned to Mesa, Tempe, Chandler, Gilbert, Scottsdale and Ahwatukee communities of the East Valley through philanthropic programs including: Operation School Bell®, Assault Survivor Kits®, Adult Day Care Socials, Scholarships, and Share Our Spare.
+The funds raised are returned to Mesa, Tempe, Chandler, Gilbert, Scottsdale and Ahwatukee communities of the East Valley through philanthropic programs.

 Our mission, Vision and Values